vivekbarsagadey/loginx/docs/prompts-reference.md

 6. Document process flows and workflows
 7. Perform gap analysis (internal and external)

+Tools to Use:
+- fetch_webpage for industry research and competitor analysis
+- GitHub MCP search_code for implementation examples
+- semantic_search for existing internal patterns
+- Context7 for library documentation
+- Microsoft Docs MCP for enterprise best practices

 Provide:
 - Comprehensive BRSD with market intelligence
 - Process flow diagrams